Turning Crisis into Opportunity? Europe in a (Post-) Pandemic World Order

 24 November 2020, Berlin

-On 24 November 2020, Körber-Stiftung in cooperation with the German Federal Foreign Office will host the tenth Berlin Foreign Policy Forum.
-Despite extraordinary circumstances, the Berlin Forum will take place as a hybrid event with exclusive online participation.
-Shortly after the US presidential election and during the German EU Council Presidency, the Berlin Forum will be held under the central topic "Turning Crisis into Opportunity?
+On 24 November 2020, Körber-Stiftung in cooperation with the German Federal Foreign Office hosted the tenth Berlin Foreign Policy Forum.
+Despite extraordinary circumstances, the Berlin Forum took place as a hybrid event with exclusive online participation.
+Shortly after the US presidential election and during the German EU Council Presidency, the Berlin Forum was held under the central topic "Turning Crisis into Opportunity?
 Europe in a (Post-) Pandemic World Order".
-The discussions will cover a wide range of topics, from European challenges brought about by the pandemic to Europe’s position in an increasing US-China rivalry.
+The discussions covered a wide range of topics, from European challenges brought about by the pandemic to Europe’s position in an increasing US-China rivalry.
 Which global role will the US play in the future?
 How can digitalization contribute to an open, liberal society?
-Our newly developed conference platform will connect participants from all over the globe working in politics, government, think tanks, civil society and the media to follow the event and participate in the discussion.
+Our newly developed conference platform connected participants from all over the globe working in politics, government, think tanks, civil society and the media to follow the event and participate in the discussion.

-The Berlin Forum will again host the format “Conflict Zone” in cooperation with DW, which will be moderated by the American journalist Sarah Kelly.
-She will interview Ryszard Antoni Legutko, Member of the European Parliament and Co-Chair of the European Conservatives and Reformists Group.
+The Berlin Forum again hosted the format “Conflict Zone” in cooperation with DW, which was moderated by the American journalist Sarah Kelly.
+She interviewed Ryszard Antoni Legutko, Member of the European Parliament and Co-Chair of the European Conservatives and Reformists Group.

-The morning programme will conclude with a spotlight interview conducted by Mathieu von Rohr, Head of Foreign Desk at SPIEGEL, who will talk to German Federal Minister of Defense Annegret Kramp-Karrenbauer about Germany’s role in European and transatlantic security and defense.
+The morning programme concluded with a spotlight interview conducted by Mathieu von Rohr, Head of Foreign Desk at SPIEGEL, who talked to German Federal Minister of Defense Annegret Kramp-Karrenbauer about Germany’s role in European and transatlantic security and defense.

 Since its founding in 2011, the Berlin Forum has become the most important international annual conference on German and European foreign policy in Berlin.
-Every year, the Berlin Forum reaches a broad European and international audience, with more than 65,000 live views in 2019.
-With the hashtag #BerlinForum, questions and comments can be contributed via Twitter.
+Every year, the Berlin Forum reaches a broad European and international audience, with more than 70,000 live views in 2020.

 Heiko Maas, MdB